 1. Goals

-Leaders focus on creating a vision and inspiring others to achieve it, while managers focus on meeting specific goals and objectives.
 Leaders often have a more long-term view and look beyond immediate results.
-Meanwhile, managers are more focused on the day-to-day operations and making sure their team is hitting its targets.
+Meanwhile, managers are more focused on the day-to-day operations through implementing processes such as budgeting, organizational structuring, and making sure their team is hitting its targets.

 2. Approach

 Leaders often take a more hands-off approach, allowing their team members to take ownership and responsibility for their work.
 They provide guidance and support, but also give their team members the space to innovate and problem-solve on their own.
-Managers, on the other hand, are operationally-driven and tend to have a more hands-on approach, directing their team and providing close supervision.

 3. Skillset